joesimpson/bga-stigmeria/README.md

 - send the json file to distant BGA folder via FTP
 - Manage game : reload options (this will use the php options version)

+# Game schemas

+Schemas (from 1 to 49) are defined as text to generate image and avoid waste of space in img folder, + it allow us to define any unofficial schema we may want.

+See the list `getTypes()` in [Schemas.php](/modules/php/Managers/Schemas.php).